sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

   - P-256 EC-SDSA signature creation

 The other HDK operations can be performed in a WSCA or WSCA agent running on any UD, including hostile ones with limited sandboxing capabilities, such as in a smartphone's rich execution environment or in a personal computer web browser.

-If the user enters the PIN in the WI instead of on the WSCD directly, the WI MUST process it directly after entering, the WI MUST keep the plaintext PIN confidential, and the WI MUST delete the PIN from memory as soon as the encrypted PIN or data derived from the PIN is passed over the SCI.

-The rate-limiting of the PIN check MUST be managed within the WSCD or on securely managed SCI infrastructure.
-In particular, the rate-limiting MUST NOT be managed solely in local WI or WSCA agent software since it is assumed that attackers could modify this without detection.

 ## Trust evidence